aarresuvanto/wolt-summer/README.md

 ### Built with
 - React.js (project was bootstrapped using create-react-app)
 ### How to start the application
+1. Navigate to master branch
-1. Install dependencies with command 'npm install'
+2. Instll dependencies with command 'npm install'
-2. Start application with command 'npm start'
+3. Start application with command 'npm start'